 Social Media Primer for the Elderly

 But what exactly is social media?
-Well, social media is defined as online social communication.
+Social media is online social communication.
 This communication takes different forms.
 Through Twitter, it takes the form of short messages (140 characters only) called tweets.
 Facebook allows the posting of pictures and longer-form status updates.
 Instagram and Pinterest are places where people post images and YouTube is a place where people publish videos.